dlammerse/TestForce/Assignments.md

 This exception is generated to make sure that you understand java code a bit before you can run a successful execution.<br/>
-c) Use Chrome to navigate to `https://www.ns.nl/producten/s/enkele-reis` and open the Developer tools using F12 to identify the the selector for the To field on the NS website.<br/>
+c) Use Chrome to navigate to `https://www.ns.nl/producten/s/enkele-reis` and open the Developer tools using F12 to identify the the selector for the 'To' field on the NS website.<br/>
 d) In IntelliJ use copy paste from the `iTravelFromAmsterdam()` method, change the CSS selector to selector you found in firepath.<br/>
 e) Is the `.sendKeys()` the right method to use here?<br/>